mrkahfi/mobile_starter/doc/tech_specs.md

 **_Flavors_** in Android are used to create different app versions.
 It can be free or paid, etc. This enables us to create multiple variants of the app using the same code base.
 In iOS, this is called as **_Scheme_**.

-In Kahfi Starter, flavors are divided by its development environments.
+In ZOT Mobile Starter, flavors are divided by its development environments.
 So it can be either development, staging (UAT), or production.
 Each of these flavor produces different binary variants with different Application IDs (for Android) or Bundle IDs (for iOS).

 The purpose of this separation is to make it easier to testers, product managers, or stakeholders to test the app with fully isolated environment and in order for them not to get confused on which environment of the app the are currently on.